verifa/website/src/posts/webinar-accessing-vault-credentials-in kubernetes.md

 - Identity/authentication in Kubernetes
 - The providers/controllers/methods for getting the secrets into Kubernetes workloads

-Jacob Lärfors is CEO and consultant at Verifa and a HashiCorp afficiando, with years of experience with cloud technologies and continuous practices.
+Jacob Lärfors is CEO and consultant at Verifa and a HashiCorp aficionado, with years of experience with cloud technologies and continuous practices.

 Joe Bloggs is Specialist at HashiCorp, and is keeper of secrets in Vault.

+### Register here

 <iframe width="100%" height="480" frameborder="0" src="https://app.livestorm.co/p/7e9e9677-c751-44a0-bd5e-638b5ff22522/form"></iframe>